Constipation is more than the inability to have regular bowel movements.

 Use PelvicSense, an online pelvic healing program!

-However, for long-lasting healing, there's usually one aspect of care that's been missing.
+However, if you’ve done the above without much change, or unable to find a knowledgeable practitioner, for long-lasting healing, there's usually one aspect of care that's been missing.

 What's this missing piece?